-- 1. Club Reports: - a.
-Each member club shall submit an annual report to the BCSSA President, not less than four (4) weeks prior to the BCSSA Annual General Meeting, for distribution to the membership in advance of the AGM. - b.
-Member clubs shall also submit such reports as may be requested from time to time by the President or designate. - 2.
-Expense Reports: - a.
-Members or member clubs entitled to claim expenses from the Association for projects or activities authorized by the Association shall submit expense claims to the Treasurer within thirty (30) days of the completion of the project or activity.
+- 1. Expense Reports: - a.
+Members or member clubs entitled to claim expenses from the Association for projects or activities authorized by the Association shall submit expense claims to the Executive Director within thirty (30) days of the completion of the project or activity.